torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ethtool -K <ethX> ntuple <off|on>

-NOTE: When you disable ntuple filters, all the user programmed filters are flushed from the driver cache and hardware.
+ANALTE: When you disable ntuple filters, all the user programmed filters are flushed from the driver cache and hardware.
 All needed filters must be re-added when ntuple is re-enabled.